 Two of the most famous scuba diving sites are Cabilao Island and Balicasag.

-Tarsiers are even said to be the one that inspired George Lucas’ character of Master Yoda in the famous Star Wars series.
+Tarsiers are even said to be the ones that inspired George Lucas’ character of Master Yoda in the famous Star Wars series.

 Cruise The Loboc River

 Another church that you can visit is the Dauis Church or Church of Our Lady of Assumption, which is popular for its well at its altar’s foot.

 It appeared miraculously when the town was actually attacked by the pirates centuries ago.
-It’s also believed to have a healing power.
+It’s also believed to have healing power.
 Therefore, when visiting, take note to bring bottles and take them home.

-Learn From Loay Bolo Makers
+Visit The Loay Bolo Makers

-The distribution and sale of the bolos were the local government’s responsibility to ensure that the makers of bolo will get fairer prices.
+Loay Bolo Makers are the ones who create local swords.
+Visitors can watch how they’re made, yet can’t be purchased.
+The distribution and sale of the bolos were the local government’s responsibility to ensure that the makers of bolo will get fair prices.

-Know More About Sandugo: Blood Compact
+Learn About The Blood Compact

-It is the place found in the city of Tagbilaran where monuments were constructed of the friendship pact or blood pact that was made between Spain’s Miguel Lopez de Legaspi and Rajah Sikatuna in year 1565.
+It is the place found in the city of Tagbilaran where monuments were constructed of the friendship pact or blood pact that was made between Spain’s Miguel Lopez de Legaspi and Rajah Sikatuna in the year 1565.

-The spot overlooks the forest where it is prohibited to enter because of the number of the migrant birds and some animals.
+The spot overlooks the forest where it is prohibited to enter because of the number of migrant birds and some animals.

-Check Out Bohol Bee Farm
+Visit The Bohol Bee Farm